President - Scott McMillin

 Mike has continued his passion for the game by helping to develop, transition, and grow BUSC’s MLS Next program (formerly known as the BUSC US Soccer Development Academy).

-Communications Director - Sai Yendluri
+Business Development Director - Sai Yendluri

 Sai has been involved with BUSC since he moved to Pleasanton, managing his son’s teams in both recreational and competitive soccer for more than four years now.
 He is an avid sports fan and has volunteered to join BUSC board as Director of Communication to work closely with the club and increase community connections through various traditional and new social media platforms.